-The beginning stages of a business system deployment initiative can be the most challenging.
+The beginning stages of a business system deployment can be the most challenging.
 It is essential to the overall success of your program to create the optimal infrastructure and improvement plan that works best for your company and goals.
 We have listed a few of the main areas of concern surrounding business system deployments along with Smarter Solutions’ approach to handling the concerns.

 There are many options that may work within your culture and environment.
 There is no one right answer.